 How is hydraulic fracturing related to earthquakes and tremors?

 Reports of hydraulic fracturing causing felt earthquakes are extremely rare.
-However, wastewater produced by the hydraulic fracturing process can cause “induced” earthquakes when it is injected into deep wastewater wells.
+However, wastewater produced by wells that were hydraulic fractured can cause “induced” earthquakes when it is injected into deep wastewater wells.

-Wastewater disposal wells typically operate for longer durations and inject much more fluid than wells that are extracting oil through hydraulic fracturing.
-Wastewater injection can raise pressure levels in the rock formation more than the process of hydraulic fracturing does, and increases the likelihood of induced earthquakes.
+Wastewater disposal wells operate for longer durations and inject much more fluid than the hydraulic fracturing operations.
+Wastewater injection can raise pressure levels in the rock formation over much longer periods of time and over larger areas than hydraulic fracturing does.
+Hence, wastewater injection is much more likely to induce earthquakes than hydraulic fracturing.

 Most wastewater injection wells are not associated with felt earthquakes.
 A combination of many factors is necessary for injection to induce felt earthquakes.